OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 5.4 Hugepage not available

-If you see below hugepage error when running, it's caused by neither 1G nor 2M huge page exist in current setup.
+If you encounter the following hugepage error while running, it is likely caused by the absence of 1G or 2M huge pages in the current setup.

 ```bash
 EAL: FATAL: Cannot get hugepage information.
 EAL: Cannot get hugepage information.
 ```

-Below error generally means mbuf pool create fail as no enough huge pages available, try to allocate more.
+This error message usually indicates that the mbuf pool creation has failed due to insufficient huge pages.
+Please try to allocate more huge pages.

 ```bash
 ST: st_init, mbuf_pool create fail